Drift-King/NFSNitroDecoder/Technical Details.md

 | `000007C0 00000680` | This chunk is 0x7C0 bytes long and will decode to 0x680 samples |
 | `800004D8 00000392` | This chunk is the last chunk of the track.
 It's 0x4D8 bytes long and will decode to 0x392 samples. |

+(Also note: the generated audio files should be played at 32000Hz)

 ### Variations
 For some reason the AST files and the MUS files are structured slightly differently.
 AST files' first chunk always starts at 0x40, and most tracks are separated by a small single-block track that is just all zeroes.
 The MUS files, however, have their first chunk at 0x680.
 There is a bunch of data before that, but I have no idea what it means and it doesn't appear to affect the decoding algorithm in any way.